 Ketamine side effects are dangerous.
 Is this really the new wonder drug for treating depression?

 When it comes to antidepressant medication one may not normally think of illicit drugs.
-But it seems that drugs like ketamine are gaining in popularity as a treatment for certain mental health disorders.
-This has caused some concern among those who understand the side effects for ketamine.
+But drugs like ketamine are gaining popularity as a treatment for some mental health disorders.
+This has caused some concern among those who understand the side effects of ketamine.
 Is it really a safe prescription?
 Of course, anti-cannabis groups pose the same questions about the leaf, however ketamine and cannabis are not in the same risk group.
-And here’s exactly why.
+Here’s why:

 Ketamine is Having Success as an Antidepressant Drug

 People take ketamine (an anesthetic drug) to induce a trance-like state.
 However, doctors are increasingly prescribing ketamine for depression.
 Ketamine is usually prescribed at a 0.5mg/kg dose (subanesthetic) and received intravenously.
 Ketamine differs from traditional antidepressants with its ability to induce immediate antidepressant effects, even in patients with treatment-resistant depression.
 Patients typically see a rapid decrease in depressive symptoms within hours of dosing.
 These results peak after a day.
 However, the effects wear off three to twelve days after ketamine administration.

 Ketamine is an agonist or activator of the N-methyl-d-aspartate (NMDA) receptor.
 Research has associated the NMDA receptor with modulation of memory, synaptic plasticity, and learning.
 It is a glutamate type receptor with ligand-gated ion channels that aid calcium in excitatory neurotransmission in the central nervous system.
 While the NMDA receptor is rather well-researched, the action that this receptor plays in reducing the symptoms of depression, especially refractory depression, is unknown.